cbornet/generator-jhipster-grpc/README.md

 Current limitations:
 * entity creation/update will fail for entities with required relationships.
 * entities can have non-required relationships but the relationship will not be manageable by gRPC
-* not tested with elastic search (probably some issues)

 Note that entities must have a service layer (serviceClass or serviceImpl) or else they will be ignored by the generator (not having a common service layer between the REST resources and the gRPC endpoints would be bad design).